 Restricted stock unit awards may be granted under the Amended 2018 Plan pursuant to restricted stock unit award agreements.
 Payment of any purchase price may be made in any form of legal consideration acceptable to the Plan Administrator.
 A restricted stock unit award may be settled by the delivery of shares of our common stock, in cash, in a combination of cash and stock, or in any other form of consideration determined by the Plan Administrator and set forth in the restricted stock unit award agreement.
 Subject to certain minimum vesting requirements (see "Minimum Vesting Requirements" above), restricted stock unit awards may be subject to vesting in accordance with a vesting schedule to be determined by the Plan Administrator.
-Dividend equivalents may be credited in respect of shares of our common stock covered by a restricted stock unit award, provided that any additional shares credited by reason of such dividend equivalents will be subject to all of the same terms and conditions of the underlying restricted stock unit award.
-Except as otherwise provided in a participant's restricted stock unit award agreement or other written agreement with us or one of our affiliates, restricted stock units that have not vested will be forfeited upon the participant's termination of continuous service for any reason.
+Dividend equivalents may be credited in respect of shares of our common stock covered by a restricted stock unit award, provided that any additional shares credited by reason of such dividend equivalents will be subject to all of the same terms and conditions of the underlying restricted stock units that have not vested will be forfeited upon the participant's termination of continuous service for any reason.